ACCEL: What to Do for the Patient Without Surgical Options?

 2. Allen LA, Stevenson LW, Grady KL, et al. Circulation.
 2012;125:1928-52.

-To listen to an interview with Kathleen L. Grady, PhD, about diagnostic and treatment options for difficult HF patients, visit youtube.cswnews.org or scan the QR code.
+To listen to an interview with Kathleen L. Grady, PhD, about diagnostic and treatment options for difficult HF patients, visit youtube.cswnews.org.
 The interview was conducted by Peter A. McCullough, MD, MPH.